mmechtley/mmechtley.github.io/_posts/2012-11-20-semantic-variables-in-mathematic.markdown

 A perennially confusing topic when teaching programming is the variables `i` and `j` commonly used in 2D iteration.
 Without fail, you will one day be working [at 3am/in a new language/drunk] and forget which of these is the row of your matrix and which is the column.
 There is a very simple solution to this problem, which I stress to anyone I teach: **_Always_ use semantic names for your variables.** I have doubly stressed the word always because _I mean it_.
 In the case of matrices, the variable names `row` and `col` are still pretty short but communicate infinitely more information.
 I no longer even use `i` when doing simple loops, instead preferring semantic names like `step`.
 This is good practice for anyone, but isn't a new idea when writing code.

-A couple days ago, I was helping my girlfriend learn how to program partial differential equations using the [finite difference method](http://en.wikipedia.org/wiki/Finite_difference_method).
+A couple days ago, I was helping my partner learn how to program partial differential equations using the [finite difference method](http://en.wikipedia.org/wiki/Finite_difference_method).
 We were working on the canonical example of the 2D time-dependent heat equation:

 $$\frac{\partial^2 h}{\partial x^2} + \frac{\partial^2 h}{\partial y^2} = \frac{\partial h}{\partial t}$$